Laurence890/Laurence890.github.io/index.md

     Finally, in lab 12, parts 1 and 2 were among my favorites because it’s different from earlier labs and implemented a random number generator (abbreviated to RNG).
 Part 1 involved making an animation using channels of red, green, and blue.
 Part 2 had us recreate visual static noise whilst displaying a line of text on the screen.
-This was the first lab to use RNGs and I found it to be the most familiar and exciting topic.
+This was the first lab to use RNGs and I found it to be the most familiar and exciting topic to me.
 Unlike the physical laws of the world, computers are limited to calculating arithmetic and have no knowledge of gravity, mass, speed, and friction, all of which are factors that play in, let’s say, rolling a die or spinning a wheel.
 Because of this, RNGs allow computers to mimic probability and produce randomness.
 This notion proves to be a most useful application when it comes to video games, where the player can expect to encounter a different monster or deal a certain amount of damage each time.
 Overall, both were fun to program because it’s nothing we’ve done before but it also marks the last lab of the semester, which is sad to say.
 Nonetheless, I had a great time working with my peers in labs, learning how to read and write code, and developing my skills as a programmer.